Histolab Logo

 School: Municipal Establishment Lyceum "Maksymum” of Kropyvnytskyi City Council in Kropyvnytskyi, Ukraine.

-Description of the project: We are students of the secondary school at Lyceum “Maksymum” Kropyvnytskyi City Council".
+We are students of the secondary school at Lyceum “Maksymum” Kropyvnytskyi City Council".
 We created the comic book/graphic novel "Yaroslav the Wise".
 This topic was chosen because it reveals the modern aspirations of Ukraine to become a member of the European community.
 The history of Ukraine is an integral part of world history.
 The ability to select illustrative material for the presentation of historical events and personalities based on its quality, informativeness, and aesthetic value is very important when creating a graphic novel .While working on the comic book we studied a lot of sources, Ukrainian and foreign, in order to know how events in the history of Ukraine are interpreted in the world.
 We studied real images of personalities taken from modern historical research.
 We also worked with medieval sources including “The Tale of Bygone Years”, “Radziwill Chronicle” and others.
 We worked with medieval maps as well.
 It was also a very good opportunity for us to practise English.
 An idea appeared: modern students talk to Prince Yaroslav the Wise!
 In such a way it is easier to understand events in the Middle Ages and their consequences for us today.
 If you've never read comics and would like to give it a try, wait no longer.
 Enjoy reading a comic book or watching a video!
 It’s up to you to choose.

 Project 3